ITV/fe-rtl-workshop-app/README.md

 # Getting Started with Animals

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The Express server serves static images stored in the "images" directory and defines routes for the animals API endpoint, running on port 3000.
+An Express server serves static images stored in the "images" directory and defines routes for the animals API endpoint, running on port 3000.

 ## Requirements